ktorio/ktor-documentation/topics/Modules.md

 </p>
 </microformat>

+<excerpt>Modules allow you to structure your application by grouping routes.</excerpt>

 Ktor allows you to use modules to [structure](Structuring_Applications.md) your application by defining a specific set of [routes](Routing_in_Ktor.md) inside a specific module.
 A module is an _[extension function](https://kotlinlang.org/docs/extensions.html)_ of the [Application](https://api.ktor.io/ktor-server/ktor-server-core/ktor-server-core/io.ktor.application/-application/index.html) class.
 In the example below, the `module1` extension function defines a module that accepts GET requests made to the `/module1` URL path.

 ```kotlin